☆ Limited Time: Deluxe Pack ex (A4b) until 1/29.

 ☆ Trading Board: B1a Available for Trading!

-These are the best decks in Pokemon Trading Card Game Pocket (PTCG Pocket) as of the Crimson Blaze Set!
-Check out our best decks tier list to learn the best decks to use in battles and an in-depth explanation of their strengths and why you should build them!
+These are the best decks in Pokemon TCG Pocket as of the Crimson Blaze Set!
+Check out our best decks tier list and learn how to use the best meta decks in battles and an in-depth explanation of their strengths, matchups, and why you should build them!

 List of Contents